kuzzleio/sdk-javascript/README.md

 ## Protocols used

-The SDK Javascript implements two network protocols: plain WebSocket, and [Socket.IO](http://socket.io/)
+The SDK Javascript implements two network protocols: raw WebSocket, and [Socket.IO](http://socket.io/)
-The main reason behind this is that while Socket.IO offers better compatibility with older web browsers, plain WebSocket is around 20% faster
+The main reason behind this is that while Socket.IO offers better compatibility with older web browsers, our raw WebSocket implementation is about 20% faster

 For this reason, there is a slight difference with the [generic SDK documentation](http://kuzzleio.github.io/sdk-documentation): instead of 1 available `port` option, there are actually a `wsPort` and a `ioPort` options.
 These options are defaulted to Kuzzle default protocol plugins.